 The first batch of Su-35 fighters for Egypt took off from Komsomolsk-on-Amur

-The first batch of Su-35 fighters for the Egyptian Air Force was assembled at the Komsomolsk-on-Amur Aviation Plant.
+On Komsomolskoye-na-Amure aviation The first batch of Su-35 fighters for the Egyptian Air Force has been assembled at the plant.
 The fighters took off from the manufacturer's airfield and headed to the European part of Russia, from where they will be delivered to the customer.
-This is reported by the bmpd blog.
+This is reported by the blog bmpd.

 Photos of the first five Su-35 fighters built for the Egyptian Air Force appeared on the Web, which made a stopover at Novosibirsk Tolmachevo airport during a flight to the European part of Russia.
 As can be seen from the photographs, there are no identification marks on the planes, but the tail numbers on the keels are marked from 9210 to 9214.
 No official comments have been received from the Ministry of Defense regarding these aircraft.